 Change of use and compensation

 For owners opting for a change of use, from residential to commercial, then a compensation rule has now come into effect.
-There are a range of other rules and regulations to follow regarding short-let rentals.
-Where the use of the property is changed, an area of commercial space of the same surface area must be purchased and converted into a residential property.
-For more information and legislation about compensation properties, you should contact the Housing Department at Paris City Hall.
+There are a range of other rules and regulations to follow regarding short term rentals in Paris.
+Where the use of the property is changed, an area of commercial and residential space of the same surface area must be purchased and converted into a residential property.
+For more information and legislation about compensation properties, you should contact the charge of Housing Department at Paris City Hall.

 Change of destination

-There are exceptions to every rule, and the 120-night limit in Paris is no exception.
+There are exceptions to every rule, and the 120 days limit per year in Paris is no exception.

-Many professional hosts, operating clearly as a commercial manager of multiple apartments, will sidestep the limit on all of their properties.
+Many professional hosts, operating clearly as a commercial manager of multiple fully equipped apartments or furnished studios, will sidestep the limit on all of their properties.
 This is an area where using a professional company to let your property, such as UpperKey, offers a way of avoiding all the legal confusion and cutting out the paperwork—more so than ever when letting your properties in Paris.

 Absence due to health or business—or matters beyond your control

-You could be entitled to rent out your primary residence if you’ve been away from the accommodation for over 4 months of the year, due to health or professional reasons, or a force majeure.
+You could be entitled to rent out your primary residence for the average rent if you’ve been away from the accommodation for over 4 months of the year, due to health or professional reasons, or a force majeure.

 Letting for periods of over 90 days

-If you only rent out your property for terms of over 90 days, then the limit may be lifted.
+If you only rent out your property for a short term of over 90 days so just few months, then the limit may be lifted.

 The “bail mobilité” scheme

-This flexible agreement is provided for short-term periods of 1 to 10 months, for professionals, students, apprentices and more, looking for somewhere to stay during their placement.
+This flexible agreement is provided for a short-term rental in Paris of 1 to 10 months, for professionals, students, apprentices and more, looking for somewhere to stay during their placement.